jubilee-church-coventry/pa-team/editing-preaches.md

 Import
 ------

 Begin by starting a new project in Audacity: `File -> New`, and then immediately save this empty project: `File -> Save Project As…`.
-Use a suitable filename, ideally try to include the date, and the person talking on the track, so something like: `2012-09-17-Steven-Jones.aup` would be suitable.
+Use a suitable filename, ideally try to include the date, and the person talking on the track, so something like: `2012-09-17-steven-jones.aup` would be suitable.
+IMPORTANT: due to the limitations of the website, this filename *must* be lowercase letters only.

 With this clean, empty project you can import the recorded file, you can either drag and drop the file onto your Audacity project, or choose `File -> Import -> Audio` and find your file.
 After import your project should look something like this.